Neapolitan Pizza Sauce

 Ingredients

-• 1 can (14oz/400 grams) only good-quality tomatoes (San Marzano and cherry tomatoes are the best)
+• 1 can (14oz/400 grams) good-quality tomatoes (San Marzano and cherry tomatoes are the best)

-• ½ scant tsp fine salt, adjust to taste
+• ½ scant teaspoon salt, adjust to taste

 • ¼ tsp dried oregano